-What’s more tempting than popping a zit?
-We certainly understand the desire to pop — after all, Dr. Pimple Popper is known for her extractions.
+What’s more tempting than popping a pimple?
+We certainly understand the desire to pop — Dr. Pimple Popper is our founder after all!
 But the key word there is doctor.
 Extractions can be performed safely, leaving your skin’s integrity intact, especially when they’re done by the hands of dermatologists and estheticians.

 So what happens if you popped a zit, and then that next compulsion settles in… You want to pick at it.
 Yes, there’s a difference!
-Popping a zit is done methodically and with purpose to clear out sebum and dead skin cells and help the pimple heal.
-Picking is compulsive and more like scratching or peeling — some people suffer from excoriation or skin picking disorder (previously known as dermatillomania) in which they have a compulsion to consistently pick at their skin.
+Popping a zit is done methodically and with purpose, to clear out sebum and dead skin cells and help the pimple heal.
+Picking is compulsive and more like scratching or peeling.
+In fact, some people suffer from excoriation or skin picking disorder (previously known as dermatillomania) in which they have a compulsion to consistently pick at their skin.

 Whatever the reason you pick at your acne, we’ll be the first to say we get it.
 The urge to pick at acne is a mighty one.
 But we also have news for you: It’s an urge that not only causes damage to your skin, but also makes your pimples hang around much longer than if you’d simply left the spots alone.
 How can you tamp down — or ditch altogether — this habit?

 First, you need to understand why picking is skin’s (and acne’s) worst enemy.

 Why is picking at your skin so bad?

 It’s likely you’re either absentmindedly picking at your skin throughout the day or you’re picking with intention in front of a mirror.
 In both cases, you’re probably using your fingers and fingernails, which carry with them the day’s dirt,oil and bacteria.
 Simply put: Picking is unsanitary, and the introduction of new bacteria to already damaged tissue could lead to infection (read: more pus).